acordiner92/merchant-app/README.md

 - Events being emitted in the MerchantService and having an log subscriber to log the event for traceability.
 - More extensive validation like ids are uuid type, etc.
 - Move validation into a middleware layer to make the controller leaner and not muddled with validation logic.
+- Add a DTO object type for response of MerchantService to MerchantController to not leak domain logic into controller layer

 Client: